 The Northern Swamp Wallaby is a solitary, nocturnal animal.
 Whilst it prefers wet or dry sclerophyll forests, it can be found in rainforests, woodland, open eucalyptus forests and heathland.
-The Northern Swamp Wallaby relies on thick grass and dense bush to shelter and hide under during the day, coming out at dusk to browse and graze on grass and small shrubs.
+The northern swamp wallaby relies on thick grass and dense bush to shelter and hide under during the day, coming out at dusk to browse and graze on grass and small shrubs.
 Although they are mostly solitary, they have been found to gather at common food sources during the night.
-Males can grow up to about 76 cm in height and weigh about 17kg.
+Males can grow up to about 76 cm in height and weigh around 17kg.
 Females weigh 13kg and can grow to about 69cm.

-Distinguished from other wallabies by its dark colour, the Northern Swamp Wallaby is classified as the only living member of the genus Wallabia.
-It’s unique gait, reproductive behaviour and distinct number of chromosomes further distinguish it from other Wallabies.
-Most wallabies have 16 Chromosomes.
-Male Swamp Wallabies have 10 while females only have 11.
+Distinguished from other wallabies by its dark colour, the northern swamp wallaby is classified as the only living member of the genus Wallabia.
+It’s unique gait, reproductive behaviour and distinct number of chromosomes further distinguish it from other wallabies.
+Most wallabies have 16 chromosomes.
+Female swamp wallabies have 11 while males only have 10.